ultimafounding/PicoMol/README.md

 1.  **Fetch PDB:** Enter a PDB ID (e.g., `1CRN`, `4HHB`) into the text field and click "Fetch PDB".
 The application will download the structure and display it.
 2.  **Open Local PDB:** Click "Open Local PDB File" to browse and select a `.pdb` or `.ent` file from your computer.
 3.  **Adjust Visualization:** Use the dropdown menus and checkboxes to change the representation, coloring, spin, and background color.
+4.  **Save Screenshot:** Click the "Save Screenshot" button to export an image of the current 3D structure view.

 ## How it Works